I’m not talking about the seasons.

 and reaching forward to things which are ahead…”

 This is a convenient suggestion Paul provided to the early Christians, is it not?
 I mean, after all, if anybody had a past best left behind, it was he.
-So, it seems I share a kinship with this apostle after all.

 The wisdom of his words, spoken as they were from his own personal experience, are wise words.
 And we know that in our contemporary times, they are psychologically sound advice: forget those things which are behind and focus on what lies ahead!